 Jerome Impas, an IT Manager based in Tokyo, echoed that N1 is the highest and indeed the most difficult level.
 He also pointed out that prior to taking the test itself, the hardest thing to do is finding the time to consistently study because of other equally important priorities.
 A lot of working professionals can relate to this challenge.

-We may have known friends who took and pass the JLPT for employment screening and for work promotions, while some use it to qualify for university admissions.
+You may have known friends who took and passed the JLPT for employment screening and for work promotions, while some use it to qualify for university admissions.
 Indeed, the use of JLPT results has become diverse through time.

-Kodai Hino, a Nihonggo language teacher who works in Alliance Software Inc, said JLPT is just like any kind of language test that requires you to be motivated aside from prepared.
+Kodai Hino, a Nihongo language teacher who works in Alliance Software Inc, said JLPT is just like any kind of language test that requires you to be motivated as well as being prepared.
+He said:

 Hino said that passing is not the sole purpose of learning the language but becoming an expert yourself.
 Having a purpose for learning the language will help you get through it.

-Don’t fear failure.
 Failing is just part of the process you need to go through to become an expert at something, said Hino.
+He added:

 He added that JLPT measures your understanding of the Japanese language, not the ability to speak it, but having someone to actually practice Japanese with is more effective and more fun.

-Practice and repetition.
 Impas said consistent daily self-study will help you.
-If you are going to the center to study Japanese weekly, you think of it as your review time.
+If you are going to study Japanese weekly, you think of it as your review time.
 Your main class is your own study time that you should do daily.
 Nobody will gain mastery of the language if your only exposure is a 2-hour class weekly.

-Cultivate an interest in the Japanese culture.
-Virrey said that in cultivating an interest in the culture, be it traditional or pop culture like anime, music, or food, can give you the boost you need.
+Virrey said that cultivating an interest in the culture, be it traditional or pop culture like anime, music, or food, can give you the boost you need.
 Learning the language becomes a natural step and not just an end goal.

 According to its Statistics, JLPT applicants cover a wide age range, with university and graduate students constituting 42.2%, working professionals at 27.6%, foreign language students at 6%, elementary students at 2.3%, and others at 9%.